ndsurgenor/friends-of-belvoir-park/README.md

   - This page only displays in the event that the user succefully submits info via the Contact form.
   - This page acts as feedback that the information has been received sucessfully.
-  - After 10 seconds of disply the user will be returned to the Home page
+  - After 10 seconds of display the user will be returned to the Home page
   - If the auto-refresh feature fails to initialise the user can click a link to return to the Home page

 ![Confirmation Page](assets/images/readme/confirmation.png)